Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 #18 Sleat Peninsula

-The Sleat Peninsula marks the southern end of the Isle of Skye.
-The green foliage on the peninsula has earned it the nickname of The Garden of Skye and it is characterized by castles ruins, quaint villages and lush scenery.
+The Sleat marks the southern end of Isle of Skye.
+The green foliage has earned it the nickname of The Garden of Skye and it is characterized by castles ruins, quaint villages and lush scenery.

-We have already mentioned a few of the most popular things to do on the Sleat Peninsula, but there are a few more reasons to head south on the Isle of Skye.
-First, Sleat is far less crowded than other parts of the island – and a preferred refuge for travelers looking for a quiet place to visit on Skye.
+Sleat is also far less crowded than other parts of the island – and a preferred refuge for those looking for a quiet place to visit on Skye.

 Active explorers can set off on some excellent walks from Sleat.
-One recommended trail follows the shore of the Black Lochs and another trek leads down to the southern Point of Sleat (where you can detour to the hidden, white sand Camas Daraich Beach!).
-Kilmore Church is another one of the things to see on Isle of Skye to the south – as it is an interesting and atmospheric place to visit.
+One recommended trail follows the shore of the Black Lochs and connects to another trek that leads down to the Point of Sleat and the white sand Camas Daraich Beach.

-While parts of the Sleat Peninsula can be accessed by public bus, a car really is necessary to explore most of this area of Skye.
+Kilmore Church and Dunscaith Castle are other things to see on Isle of Skye to the south.
+While parts of the Sleat Peninsula can be accessed by bus, a car really is necessary to explore most of this area of Skye.

 #19 Dun Beag Broch

-Although it is mostly in ruins, Dun Beag Broch stone tower is one of the best places in Isle of Skye to learn about the history of the mysterious Picts.
+Although mostly in ruins, the 2000 year old Dun Beag Broch stone tower is one of the best places in Isle of Skye to learn about the mysterious Picts.

-The Picts were an Iron Age society that settled Scotland, but much of their history is shrouded in myth and legend.
-One thing that is thought to be true is that they built numerous hollow stone towers, called broch, on elevated points of land.
+They were an Iron Age society that settled Scotland, but much of their history is shrouded in myth and legend.
+One thing thought to be true is that they built numerous hollow stone towers, called broch, on elevated points of land.

 #20 Boat Trips on Isle of Skye